The frog model on Galton-Watson trees: Recurrence

-In this section we define what we referred to as the truncated frog model in the introduction on the set of all surviving rooted trees.
-The dynamics of this model are as follows:
+In this section we define two variants on the frog model.
+The first is the truncated frog model, which we will directly compare the frog model to.
+The dynamics of the \emph{truncated frog model} are as follows:

-\begin{enumerate} \item Like the first model, this model begins with a single active particle at the root, and i.i.d.\ $\text{Poiss}(\lambda)$ sleeping particles at all non-root vertices.
+\begin{defn}[Truncated Frog Model Dynamics] Given a rooted tree $T$ and a parameter $\lambda \geq 0$ the truncated frog model is defined as follows. \begin{enumerate} \item Like the ordinary frog model, this model begins with a single active particle at the root, and i.i.d.\ $\text{Poiss}(\lambda)$ inactive particles at all non-root vertices.

-\item A sleeping particle is activated when the vertex at which it resides is landed on by an active particle.
+\item An inactive particle is activated when the vertex at which it resides is landed on by an active particle.
 Upon activation, particles perform independent loop-erased random walks, which terminate upon hitting the root.

 \item In addition, any time an active particle takes a step away from the root and lands on a vertex which has already been landed on by at least one other active particle, the particle is eliminated.
-If more than one particle simultaneously land on a vertex which had not previously been landed on by an active particle, all but one of these particles are eliminated. \end{enumerate}
+If more than one particle simultaneously land on a vertex which had not previously been landed on by an active particle, all but one of these particles are eliminated. \end{enumerate} \end{defn}

+We first note that there is a natural coupling between the frog model and the truncated frog model so that the number of particles that visit the root in the frog model is at least as large as the number in the truncated frog model.